Manipulating Non-Abelian Anyons in a Chiral Multichannel Kondo Model

 with $\mathbb{1}$ the $M{\times}M$ identity matrix, $\mathbf{h}{=}0$ the single-particle Hamiltonian acting on the dangling sites, and

-the retarded self-energy due to the coupling of the dangling sites to the chiral channels, where $\Theta\left(x\right)$ is the Heaviside step function (taking $\Theta\left(0\right)=\frac{1}{2}$).
-A clear signature of chirality (assuming right-movers) is that any retarded quantity at location $r$ due to an event at $r^{\prime}>r$ vanishes.
+the retarded self-energy due to the coupling of the dangling sites to the chiral channels, where $\Theta\left(x\right)$ is the Heaviside step function {[}taking $\Theta\left(0\right)=\frac{1}{2}${]}.
+A clear signature of chirality (assuming right movers) is that any retarded quantity at location $r$ due to an event at $r^{\prime}>r$ vanishes.
 And indeed, all elements below the diagonal of $\mathbf{\Sigma}^{R}\left(\omega\right)$ are zero, as a result of which the same holds for $\mathbf{g}_{\mathrm{dang}}^{R}\left(\omega\right)$.
-Thus the introduction of the dangling sites did not impair chirality, and merely modified the bath density of states, so that at each dangling site it is a Lorentzian of width $\Gamma$.
+Thus, importantly, the introduction of the dangling sites retains chirality.
+The obtained model is formally equivalent to one without dangling sites in the $\Gamma\to\infty$ limit, whereas for finite $\Gamma$ we have merely modified the bath density of states to a Lorentzian of width $\Gamma$ at each dangling site, which should not affect the universal low-energy properties.
 Assuming $J<\Gamma$, we can define the Kondo temperature as $T_{K}=\Gamma e^{-\pi\Gamma/J}$.
-Note that this model is formally equivalent to one without dangling sites in the $\Gamma\to\infty$ limit, and their universal low-energy (far below $\Gamma$) properties are the same.